 Some people are more likely to scar than others.
 Some may have thick, unsightly scars called keloids.
 People with darker complexions are more likely to have keloids form.

 Properly caring for your wound means keeping it clean and covered.
 This can help prevent infections and scarring.

 - For minor wounds, clean your wound with gentle soap and water.
 Cover the wound with a sterile bandage or other dressing.

-- For major wounds, follow your doctor's instructions on how to care for your injury.
+- For major wounds, follow your health care provider's instructions on how to care for your injury.

 - Avoid picking at or scratching the scab.
 This can interfere with healing and cause scarring.

 - Once the scar forms, some people think it helps to massage it with vitamin E or petroleum jelly.
 However, this is not proven to help prevent a scar or help it fade.
-DO NOT rub your scar or apply anything to it without talking with your doctor first.
+Do not rub your scar or apply anything to it without talking with your provider first.

 When cared for properly, most wounds heal well, leaving only a small scar or none at all.
 With larger wounds, you are more likely to have a scar.